Elder Affairs

 improving nutritional health with receipt

-of their home delivered meals.
+of home delivered meals, congregate meals and nutrition counseling.
 By helping

 older Iowans stay healthy in their own homes,